aerisweather/lunch-and-learn-typescript/README.md

 **src/layer-docs.ts**

+This script:
+- Fetches the `layers.json` file from our CDN
+- Converts the layers object to a ViewModel
+- Converts the ViewModel to an HTML string
-This script outputs an HTML string to stdout.
+- Outputs the HTML string to stdout

 You can run the script, and redirect stdout to a file:
 ```bash
 $ ./node_modules/.bin/ts-node ./src/layer-docs.ts > ./layer-docs.html
 ```